 As a result:

-, we denote the approximation by .
+, let us denote the approximation by .

 For the trapezoid formula takes the following form: